cytoscape/py4cytoscape/doc/concepts.rst

     import py4cytoscape as p4c
     p4c.cytoscape_version_info()

-You can create a Notebook cell to directly install the py4cytoscape library, and then import it and call a test function:
+Alternatively, you can create a Notebook cell to directly install the py4cytoscape library, and then import it and call a test function:

 .. code:: python